hpc-cofc/documentation/using-the-hpc/how-to-use/request-access.md

 1. Your full name
 2. Your CofC email address
-3. A mobile phone number that will be used for two-factor authentication in the future.
+3. A brief description of how you intend to use the HPC
+4. Any requests for software or storage requirements

 ## Procedure
 ### User names and primary group names